Hortasha/jsframeworkMa1/README.md

 code.js within the js folder need to be importent into your html document

 ## Dependencies
-jquary must be present in the project.
+jquery must be present in the project.

 ## How to use
 You should end up with something like shown below.